Thinking about joining? Want to meet with the author? Email Jaime Salazar.

 From the harrowing physical rigors of Legion basic training to his posting in the 2e REG outside of the tiny village of Saint Christol, from his fierce competitiveness and pride to his ultimate disillusionment with the French Foreign Legion and dramatic desertion, this is the story of Salazar's quest for honor and sacrifice.
 Legion of the Lost is a compelling, first-hand account of the contemporary French Foreign Legion, sure to dispel myths while, at the same time, add to the legend of the finest trained army of mercenaries the world has ever seen.

 Some characters mentioned in this book are morphs of several individuals.
 Some occurrences described were second hand accounts.
 Some events were exaggerated or left out, in order to emphasize a point.
 This narrative describes my experience in the Foreign Legion in 1999, and is not mean to characterize the Legion as a whole in subsequent years.
 The original text was edited for clarity and succinctness.

-These dated adventures recall a time in my life when I was a young, adventurous, idealistic, but also a stubborn and ill informed man.
-I continue to live my life as a Catholic.
-My book attempts to give a brutally frank account of the life of a soldier who is highly imperfect.
-Two chief corporeal aspects are grittily described in my book, namely the brutality of the Legion, contrasted with the sensual comfort of women.
-Although my amorous asides leave little to the imagination, I wish not to give the impression that I condone such libertine behavior, as I vehemently do not, especially now, reflecting through the filter of time, maturity, and a better understanding of the Christian faith.
+These adventures recall a time when I was a young, adventurous, idealistic, but also a stubborn and ill-informed man.
+I continue to live my Catholic faith.
+My book gives a brutally frank account of a flawed soldier.
+Two contrasting corporeal aspects are grittily described in my book: the brutality of the Legion, contrasted with the sensual feminine comfort.
+I donít condone such libertine behavior, or the dualistic view of love and hate, flesh and spirit.